-This unit will introduce you to some aspects of Modernism in general and specifically acquaint you with modernism in English Poetry.
-It is important to understand such expressions as these terms signify literary concepts and techniques which powerfully characterise the great poems written by Yeats, one of the greatest poets of the modern period.
+This Unit will introduce you to some aspects of Modernism in general and specifically acquaint you with modernism in English Poetry.
+It is important to understand such expressions as these terms signify literary concepts and techniques which powerfully characterise Modernist poetry.
 The key elements of these poems are experimentation, anti-realism, individualism and a stress on the cerebral rather than emotive aspects.
 Indeed, the poet's vision is all-important, however much it cut him off from society or the scientific concerns of the day.
 The two poems in this Unit will give you a representative picture of how wide indeed the canvas of Modernism can be.
-In the sustained historiography of English literature that we are offering you through these Core Courses, it will also be of interest to see how the poetry of Yeats combines traces of Romanticism and Victorianisms even as he heralds the onset of modernism in English poetry.